vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 3A. getdp is so useful that CERN has brought its own version called cerngetdp. cerngetdp utilizes vast magnetic properties database of cern. so it simplifies the .pro (problem file) creation.

-4. The "Run Control" section in ElmerSolver's .sif file is a relatively newer and very powerful addition that significantly enhances E

-   lmer's capabilities for parametric studies, optimization, and complex transient simulations within a single input file.
+4. The "Run Control" section in ElmerSolver's .sif file is a relatively newer and very powerful addition that significantly enhances Elmer's capabilities for parametric studies, optimization, and complex transient simulations within a single input file.

-   Before "Run Control," if you wanted to run, say, 10 different simulations where only one parameter varied (e.g., material conductivity),

-   you would typically need 10 separate .sif files or manage the variations with an external script (e.g., Python, Bash).
+   Before "Run Control," if you wanted to run, say, 10 different simulations where only one parameter varied (e.g., material conductivity), you would typically need 10 separate .sif files or manage the variations with an external script (e.g., Python, Bash).
 "Run Control" streamlines this.

 ==============

 Generally, coupling of application codes requires taking output data from one application code simulation and transforming it to input (e.g., boundary conditions or electromagnetic field maps) for a different application code simulation.
 Coupling different application codes involves finding solutions for a number of inherent complexities that limit the ability of accelerator scientists and engineers to work efficiently:

 * Application codes perform simulations on different, often incompatible computational meshes.